 So what is the point in eating seasonal food???

 I feel like we ought to address this question first before moving on so that you can know some of the why’s and make better food choices.
 Probably one of the best reasons for eating seasonally is that you get the most bang for your buck when it comes to nutritional value for food.
 When we buy produce that is grown locally and within their season that is when they have their vitamin and mineral levels at their peak!
 It won’t do as much good eating that amazing kale salad during the summer because kale naturally grows in winter.
-Don’t get me wrong, kale still has some nutritional value in the summer but if you want to really get the nutritional jackpot, switch to a green that grows in the summer.
+Don’t get me wrong, kale still has some nutritional value in the summer but if you want to really get the nutritional jackpot, switch to a green that grows in the summer or perhaps you can learn more about what exact vitamins you need.

 Buying locally also gives us this nutritional benefit.
 When we buy produce that was grown in Peru or Chile or China, the food isn’t as fresh, obviously, which leads to loss of nutrients.
 Because we want to eat that delicious kale salad in the middle July, that means that produce companies need to source out to countries like Chile (different hemispheres right??) where kale grows in the middle of July; so from the time the kale has been harvested in Chile, shipped, and arrived in the grocery store where you buy it for that kale salad you want to make, the nutrients in kale have dropped significantly… again it still has some value but not as much.